Gypgylou/Gypgylou/README.md

-- 👋 Hi, I’m @Gypgylou.
+- 👋 Hi, I’m @lou.
 Im graphic designer since 2002.
 I have been working in a lot of differents projects, specially in branding, websites and apps designs.
 - 👀 I’m interested in learn UX Design
 - 🌱 I’m currently learning in Google UX course and in Interaction Design Foundation
 - 💞️ I’m looking to collaborate on new projects where I can learn to use flows and repositories